-There have been mountain lion sittings in San Diego County Although many older are tagged, younger lions may not be The mountain lion is protected as a CESA species, the EIR incorrectly denotes it without such status addressed?

-QUESTIONS: Has this project provided compensatory mitigation as required, including cumulative impacts due to increasing human-With all of the trails that will be sculpted through these wildlands, animal contact could result in loss of this wildlife.
-How will this issue be
+There have been mountain lion sittings in San Diego County Although many older are tagged, younger lions may not be The mountain lion is protected as a CESA species, the EIR incorrectly denotes it without such status wildlife interaction?
+With all of the trails that will be sculpted through these wildlands, animal contact could result in loss of this wildlife.
+How will this issue be addressed?